 Preservation breeders breed the best Pomeranians.

-Preservation breeders avoid extreme or fad colors, which can be damaging to the dog's health.
+Preservation breeders avoid extreme or fad colors, which can damage the dog's health.

-They also carefully select only the healthiest dogs to breed to produce puppies that are as true to the breed standard as possible.
+They also carefully select only the healthiest dogs to breed to produce puppies that are as true to the breed standard.

 If you're interested in purchasing a Pomeranian, your best bet is to find a reputable preservation breeder.